Shynixn/repository-m2-deploy-action/README.md

 * The ``sample-hello-world`` application is deployed to the github pages site of my private github repository called ``m2``.
+* After adding the repository url, it can be used like any other dependency.

 ```kotlin
 repositories {